 She chose Shiva Iridescent Paintstiks and a stencil to help add some interest, texture and color to the center.
 Helped to pull the piece together.
 And yes she got the paintstiks and stencil from www.marbled-arts.com Can’t wait to see what it look like quilted.

-The thought behind this class is to get you addicted to using paintstiks and stencils.
+The thought behind this class is to get you comfortable using paintstiks and stencils.
 You will learn a variety of simple techniques using different types of stencils, paintstiks and brushes on fabrics.
 We will discuss the care and use of Paintstiks.
 Explore the differences between Matte and Iridescent Paintstiks.
 Discover how helpful primers and blenders can be.
-We are going to get out our paintstiks to experiment, play and create.
+We are going to get out our paintstiks to learn, play and create.
 Experimentation is encouraged.

 Please wear clothing you don’t mind getting paint on.

 *Paintstiks – a minimum of 3 colors

 *Brushes – a minimum of 3 brushes, I recommend 2 Paintstik brushes (short stubby) and 1 Stencil brushes (a bit longer and softer).

 *Stencils – one Art Stencil minimum (stencils for marking quilting lines do not work very well).